mcleanGit/StaffTrack/README.md

 * A walkthrough video demonstrating the functionality of the application.
-  Link to video walkthrough in README: vimeo tbd.
+  Link to video walkthrough in README: vimeo link tbd.

 * The URL of the GitHub repository, with a unique name and a README describing the project.
-  Link to GitHug repo:
+  Link to GitHub repo:
   https://github.com/mcleanGit/StaffTrack